slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 HOWEVER: no one’s going to help you in a way that’s prejudicial to them.

 <!--
+The difference between success and failure can be as simple as keeping in touch

+Handle Rejection Gracefully

+list the people i met

+What if I told you that the best way to get value was to start giving it away? you're giving validation!!

 not what should i do next, but who should you speak next?

 Your network determines your net worth.